volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+December 13th

+Thanks to a drastic sorting, Volspotconnectchroot.tar.gz in now 55Mo ! (prévious was 180Mo )

 December 11th